ronin-rb/ronin-irc/README.md

 ## Install

-    $ gem install ronin-ui-irc
+    $ gem install ronin-irc

 ## License

 Copyright (c) 2012 Hal Brodigan (postmodern.mod3 at gmail.com)

-This file is part of Ronin UI IRC.
+This file is part of Ronin IRC.

 Ronin Ui Irc is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by